-The Finance and Resources Committee is a sub-committee of the main Governing Body.
-Its purpose is to assist the decision making of the Governing Body.
-The Committee enables more detailed consideration to be given to the best means of fulfilling the Governing Body's responsibilities through oversight of the sound management of the academy's finances and resources, including proper planning, budgeting, cash resources, capital investment & all associated matters.
-The committee monitors finances monthly & makes comments and recommendations on such matters to the Governing Body on a regular basis.
+The Finance and Resources Committee is a sub-committee of the Board.
+Its purpose is to assist the decision making of the Board & Senior Team.
+The Committee enables more detailed consideration to be given to the best means of fulfilling the Board's responsibilities through oversight of the sound management of the academy's finances and resources, including proper planning, budgeting, cash resources, capital investment & all associated matters.
+The Committee monitors finances monthly & makes comments and recommendations on such matters to the Board of Trustees on a regular basis.
+All Board members receive monthly financial management reports.

-The Committee receives recommendations & directives from the FSA & monitors due compliance & evaluates the requirement to assess a 'going concern' basis at a regular interval.
+The Committee receives recommendations & directives from the FSA & monitors due compliance & evaluates the requirement to asses a 'going concern' basis at a regular interval.

-The Audit and Risk Committee appoints and receives reports from external auditors & through these monitors the effectiveness of financial controls and other key aspects of activity that have a direct financial bearing upon the school, in doing so being able to assure the Governing Body as to the integrity and probity of financial management and due compliance with financial regulations.
+The Audit and Risk Committee appoints and receives reports from external auditors & through these monitors the effectiveness of financial controls and other key aspects of activity that have a direct financial bearing upon the school, in doing so being able to assure the Board as to the integrity and probity of financial management and due compliance with financial regulations.

-The Finance Committee has monitored the appropriate utilization of additional funds granted to mitigate increased costs incurred in managing the pandemic.
+The Finance Committee has monitored the appropriate utilisation of additional funds granted to mitigate increased costs incurred in managing the pandemic.
+The auditors also provide an updating & advisory service on FSA matters & best practice